the-anylogic-company/AnyLogic-Pypeline/README.md

 2. Drag in a Python Communicator from the Pypeline palette tab; keep its default name ("pyCommunicator")
 3. Run the model
   1. In your running model, click the Communicator object
-  2. The inspection window should show the version of Python and the path to the Python executable that's being run.
+  2. The inspection window should show the version of Python and the path to the Python executable that's being used
 > If you do not see this, or you receive an error, please refer to the troubleshooting section of the wiki.

 ### Basic tutorial